Vets-Who-Code/windows-dev-guide/README.md

 ### Basic Chocolatey Commands

-We use the `choco` command to run chocolatey. (_Remember, you must use an administrative shell for it to work._)
+We use the `choco` command to run Chocolatey. (_Remember, you must use an administrative shell for it to work._)

 Install a new package: